Share This Craft

 - Carefully peel off the stencil.

 - In the above picture, see how there’s gaps in the lines of the “A”?
-I used the tip of my brush to fill in the spaces with paint.
+Used the tip of your brush to fill in the spaces with paint.
 Allow to dry.

 - Apply a second or third coat, if necessary.